 - Individuals who already had their Dookhan related charges addressed or who pleaded guilty before she completed the testing of the substances were identified and received no benefit from the court’s decision or the DA’s actions.
 Any person who believes they may have been improperly placed on this list can contact CPCS for additional information.

 - Individuals whose convictions on Dookhan related charges were not being vacated and dismissed, because the DA’s certified they could and would re-prosecute, were also identified.
 Approximately 300 defendants were placed in this category.
-Each of these defendants will receive a separate mailing that includes a detailed notice of his or her rights as well as a guidance letter from CPCS.
+Each of these individuals should have received a separate mailing that included a detailed notice of his or her rights as well as a guidance letter from CPCS.
 A copy of that notice is provided below.
 Any such defendant who wishes to have a lawyer appointed to their case should call the “Dookhan Defendant” hotline number listed above.
 No action will be taken on their behalf unless CPCS is contacted.
 It is important for these individuals to understand that, if they choose to file a motion for a new trial, they can never face additional punishment.
 The Supreme Judicial Court has already ruled that, even if re-prosecuted, these defendants cannot be sentenced to any additional jail time or probation and cannot be subject to any new fines or fees.
 They also have other special legal rights, explained below.
 CPCS has hired additional staff in order to represent these individuals.

 Special Legal Rights of “Dookhan Defendants”: